 “These are global companies generating revenue all over the world,” Du Manoir says.

-One of the headwinds to investing overseas has been the strong U.S. dollar, which dampens returns based in other currencies when they are converted into dollars.
+One of the headwinds to investing overseas has been the strong U.S. dollar, which dampens returns based in other currencies when they are converted into USD.
 The greenback has soared in recent years due to the relative strength of the U.S. economy, generally higher interest rates in the U.S. and the dollar’s perceived safe-haven status.
-Dollar strength has accelerated this year as the Federal Reserve has aggressively raised rates in a bid to tame inflation.
+U.S. dollar strength has accelerated this year as the Federal Reserve has aggressively raised rates in a bid to tame inflation.